lsde-course/lsde2021-assignment1c/README.md

 And use the resulting URL on 127.0.0.1 (`http://127.0.0.1:8888?token=...`).
 This URL will also work in the host operating system due to the port forwarding set up in the virtual machines.

-:warning: Be aware the submission system only uses the `reorg.py` and `cruncher.py` files.
+:warning: Be aware that the submission system only uses the `reorg.py` and `cruncher.py` files.

 ## Data set